naumcei/pxl/README.md

 #Enable Mysqli
 sudo phpenmod mysqli

-#Duplicates
-Duplicates are prevented with insert ignore
+#Duplicates- are prevented with insert ignore
 -- UNIQUE INDEX WILL BE USED FOR INSERT IGNORE